florianstijven/Browne-data-OTR/README.md

 1. `OTR analyses/OTR-estimation/`: This directory contains the code for Q-learning and value search estimation in the original and artificial Browne data and the data imputed under MNAR.
-    - `./q-learning.R`, `./q-learning-artificial-data.R`, and `q-learning-MNAR.R` contain the code for
+    - `q-learning.R`, `q-learning-artificial-data.R`, and `q-learning-MNAR.R` contain the code for
     performing Q-learning in the original Browne data, the artificial Browne data, and the data imputed under MNAR, respectively.
-    - `./VSC/` contains code that was run on HPC infrastructure.
+    - `VSC/` contains code that was run on HPC infrastructure.
 This code was used for value search estimation and is organized into three sub-directories:
-        1. `./VSC/R-scripts`: This directory contains the R-scripts that were run on the HPC infrastructure.
+        1. `VSC/R-scripts`: This directory contains the R-scripts that were run on the HPC infrastructure.
-        2. `./VSC/job-files`: This directory contains the slurm files used to submit jobs to the HPC infrastructure.
+        2. `VSC/job-files`: This directory contains the slurm files used to submit jobs to the HPC infrastructure.
-        3. `./VSC/results`: This directory contains the output from running the R-scripts.
+        3. `VSC/results`: This directory contains the output from running the R-scripts.
         Note that only output to the console is included in this directory.
 The objects containing the estimated optimal regimes cannot be included in this repository because they also contain the original data.
-2. `OTR analyses/tuning-parameters/`: This folder contains the code implementing the value search estimator that was used for exploring the performance of various tuning parameters.
+2. `OTR analyses/tuning-parameters/`: This directory contains the code implementing the value search estimator that was used for exploring the performance of various tuning parameters.
 The `./VSC/` folder is organized in the same manner as above.
-The `./tuning-parameters-results.Rmd` file is where the estimated regimes under various tuning parameters are summarized and compared.
+The `tuning-parameters-results.Rmd` file is where the estimated regimes under various tuning parameters are summarized and compared.
 The associated html and word documents have also been included under the same name.